How to Become a CNC Machinist

 • Proven experience as a CNC Machinist or similar role.

-• Proficiency in operating CNC machinery and understanding of CNC programming.
+• Proficiency in operating CNC machines and programming with CAD/CAM software.

 Is becoming a CNC Machinist a good career path?